reyemtm/getbounds/source/_posts/2020-05-05-gis-and-remote-work.md

 * Plex hosted on the Lenovo M93P
 * TuneIn Radio

 The only thing that's missing from my hardware setup is a standing desk and an awesome map to hang on my wall.
+Suggestions welcome!